w4bo/markdown/tests/templates/README.md

  2. `TEST_INPUT_FILENAME` corresponds to the name of the file containing the test markdown source code.

-The `COMMANDS` file contains a newline-separated list of commands that will be used to typeset the pre-processed TeX source code templates.
+The `COMMANDS.m4` file contains a newline-separated list of commands that will be used to typeset the pre-processed TeX source code templates.
 Before use, the commands will preprocessed with the following macro definitions: